The Best Commercial Truck Insurance Companies for 2026

 Trailer Interchange

-Sometimes motor carriers haul trailers that belong to other companies, under “a trailer interchange agreement.”
-A trailer interchange agreement is a contract that arranges to transfer a trailer from one trucker to another in order to complete a shipment.
-Typically, the trucker in possession of the trailer is responsible for paying any damages that are incurred while they have the trailer.
-Since borrowed trailers are not covered under the motor carrier’s own physical damage insurance, they therefore require supplemental trailer interchange coverage to cover any physical damage due to incidents like collision, fire, theft, explosion, or vandalism.
+Sometimes, motor carriers haul trailers that belong to other companies under “a trailer interchange agreement.”
+A trailer interchange agreement is a contract that arranges the transfer of a trailer from one trucker to another to complete a shipment.
+Typically, the trucker in possession of the trailer is responsible for paying any damages incurred while they have the trailer.
+Since borrowed trailers are not covered under the motor carrier’s own physical damage insurance, they, therefore, require supplemental trailer interchange coverage to cover any physical damage due to incidents like collision, fire, theft, explosion, or vandalism.

 Only tractors/semi-trucks and pickups are eligible for this coverage, and all motor carriers must also purchase primary liability coverage.
-Note that trailer interchange is not available in Virginia.
+Note that the availability of trailer interchange coverage can vary by state and carrier; some insurers may not offer this specific endorsement in certain states, such as Virginia, and may instead suggest an additional insurance rider to protect non-owned trailers.

 What Doesn’t Commercial Truck Insurance Cover?